margatampu/laravel-inspector/README.md

 ## Setup env file

 After installation and some integration, you need to update setup in your `.env` file.
 Besides database setting, you can add variable:

+- `INSPECTOR_MODEL_ENABLE`, set to true to enable watched listed models.
+- `INSPECTOR_LOG_ENABLE`, set to true to enable watched all log generated.
+- `INSPECTOR_REQUEST_ENABLE`, set to true to enable watched request called.
 - `INSPECTOR_AUTHORIZATION`, to store your generated auth token.

 Don't forgot to change your `APP_URL` as well with your current application domain url.
 It is use as api route url to store all your inspector data.